 How to Fix Screen Flickers on macOS 10.14 - Updated

-macOS 10.14 comes with a wealth of innovations, but still retains some features of the old models, including some irksome issues.
-One such issue is the screen flickering on 2018 MacBook Pro 10.14.
+macOS 10.14 comes with a wealth of innovations, but still retains some features of the old models, including some disturbing issues.
+One such issue is the screen flickering on the 2018 MacBook Pro 10.14.
 As with previous updates, this issue seems to occur right after a user upgrades to mac OS 10.14.
-Here are many macOS 10.14 screen flicker solutions that can rise to the occasion when users vie to keep an incessant screen flickering after updating to 10.14 in thorough check.
+Here are many macOS 10.14 screen flicker solutions that can rise to the occasion when users vie to keep an incessant screen flickering after updating to 10.14 in a thorough check.

 Screen Flickering after Updating to 10.14

 For instance, users report noticing a series of flickering white stripes on the screen of a running Terminal, especially when pressing certain keyboard keys.
 In other cases, the flicker manifests as random multicolor lines.
 On a MacBook Air, the issue manifests as a black and white noisy screen when a DVI or VGA display is plugged via a standard adapter.
-On a newer MacBook pro, screen flickering 2018 Macbook Pro 10.14 isn’t too dissimilar.
+On a newer MacBook Pro, screen flickering 2018 Macbook Pro 10.14 isn't too dissimilar.
 The spontaneous flickers plague the displays on various brands of monitors ranging from DVI to HDMI.

 Nonetheless, a recurrent theme in all these instances is the fact that the flickers do not occur prior to a macOS 10.14 update.
-And also counting toward the likelihood of the macOS 10.14 update being the root cause of the flickers is the fact that problem seems to hold across various monitor models that are hooked up to the 10.14.
+And also, counting toward the likelihood of the macOS 10.14 update being the root cause of the flickers is the fact that the problem seems to hold across various monitor models that are hooked up to the 10.14.
 This clearly implies that the root cause of these flickers is the macOS 10.14 update.